About the Yamaha RX-V4A

 Advanced video processing for movies and more

 Yamaha made sure the RX-V4A is compatible with the latest video technology.
-Each of its four HDMI inputs support 4K content at 60 frames per second — perfect for high-quality sources like a 4K Ultra HD Blu-ray player, or an Apple TV.
+Each of its four HDMI inputs support 8K/60Hz and 4K/120Hz content — perfect for high-quality sources like a 4K Ultra HD Blu-ray player, a next-gen gaming system, or an Apple TV.

 Stream music from a variety of sources